jazzband/django-robots/README.txt

 m2m relationship::

     1. ``Rule`` - contains a User Agent field and multiple URL patters to define a abstract disallowance rule.
-Create one and add one or more URL pattern to it.
+Each rule will be rendered with all of its related URLs in a simple and plain text file.

        Please have a look at the `database of web robots`_ for a full list of existing web robots user agent strings.